 High School Grade Letter Calculation

-Grades will not be calculated differently by each teacher through accumulating percentage points for homework, tests, and classwork.
-Instead, grades will be calculated by all teachers using the following common formula:
+In District 100’s Proficiency Based Grading System (PBG) grades will not be calculated differently by each teacher through accumulating percentage points for homework, tests, and classwork.
+Instead, grades will be calculated by all teachers using a common formula.

 A: Met or exceeded all standards.
 Student earns 4s & 3s on all standards.